natasha-dudek/biology-AI-reading-group/guidelines.md

 1. Papers should have content that is exciting from a machine learning perspective.
 This may include:
   - New algorithms that have been developed specifically with biological applications in mind
   - A novel application of machine learning within the domain of biology
-  - New biological datasets or data processing techniques that are expected to have a significant impact on machine learning applications. </br>
+  - New biological datasets or data processing techniques that are expected to have a significant impact on machine learning applications </br>

 2. Do not choose a medical AI or neuroscience paper for this reading group.
 As an example trying to distinguish between biology vs. medicine, you should consider whether is the paper applying a technique to a clinical use case.